alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ([sample](https://www.youtube.com/watch?v=j_Qs75dfpko)).

-The fact that all of these mechanisms are so different are a testimony that they must have been developed separately.
+The fact that all of these mechanisms are so different are a testimony that they were probably developed separately.
 This is only possible if they happened after _Homo Sapiens_ left Africa, around 70 kya.
 After that point these mechanisms developed regionally.